CUBRID/node-cubrid/README.md

 	var timeoutInMsec = client.getConnectionTimeout();
 	// Set connection timeout in milliseconds.
 	client.setConnectionTimeout(2000);

+	// Alternatively, set the connection timeout value at client creation time.
+	// Available since version 2.1.0.
+	var client = CUBRID.createConnection(host, port, user, password, database, cacheTimeout, connectionTimeout);

-One of the requests we got for the 2.0 driver release was to implement a connection timeout feature.
+One of the requests we have got for the 2.0 driver release was to implement a connection timeout feature.
 Simply said - wait for the connection to the database to complete within the specified number of seconds and eventually throw an error if the timeout occurs.

 Obviously, the key thing here was to set the connection timeout at the Node.js socket connection layer level (and not on the consumer level):